Quadratically Constrained Myopic Adversarial Channels: Introduction and prior work

 Communication in the presence of a myopic jammer has also received considerable attention in the discrete-alphabet case (see~\cite{dey-sufficiently-2015} and references therein, and the recent~\cite{zhang2018covert,song2018multipath} on covert communication with myopic jammers).
 We would like to draw connections to the bit-flip adversarial problem where communication takes place over a binary channel, and James observes the codeword through a binary symmetric channel (BSC) with crossover probability $q$.
 He is allowed to flip at most $np$ bits, where $0<p<1/2$ can be interpreted as his ``jamming power.''
 Dey et al.~\cite{dey-sufficiently-2015} showed that when James is sufficiently myopic, i.e., $q>p$, the capacity is equal to $1-H(p)$.
 In other words, he can do no more damage than an oblivious adversary.
 As we will see in the present article, this is not true for the quadratically constrained case.
 We will show that as long as the \emph{omniscient list-decoding capacity} for Bob is greater than the \emph{AWGN channel capacity} for James, the capacity is equal to a certain \emph{myopic list-decoding capacity} for Bob.
+In this regime, James cannot uniquely determine the transmitted codeword among exponentially many.
+As a result no attack strategy by James that ``pushes'' the transmitted codeword to the nearest other codeword is as bad as in the omniscient case since the nearest codeword in general will be different for different choices of the transmitted codeword.

+Recent works have also considered communication with simultaneous active and passive attacks~\cite{molavianjazi2009arbitrary,bjelakovic2013capacity,he2013mimo,he2014mimo,notzel2016arbitrarily,wiese2016channel,goldfeld2016arbitrarily}.
+However, in these works, the eavesdropper and jammer are assumed to be independent entities and the jammer is assumed to be an oblivious adversary.
+In this work, we derive lower bounds on the capacity of the myopic adversarial channel with an additional wiretap secrecy~\cite{wyner1975wire} constraint, treating the jammer as an eavesdropper at the same time.